miyagawa/Dist-Milla/README.md

 ### So you basically wrote a simple PluginBundle and some wrapper, and give that a name?

 Yes.
 That's the whole point.
+Think [Dist::Zila](http://search.cpan.org/perldoc?Dist::Zila) as a framework (because it is!) and Mothra is a (thin) application built on top of that.

 ### That's so egoistic for you!
 Why not just Dist::Zilla::PluginBundle::Author::MIYAGAWA?